abakre5/ScholarlyTrust/README.md

 # ScholarlyTrust: Research Integrity Checker

 **ScholarlyTrust** is a web-based tool designed to help researchers, academics, and institutions evaluate the legitimacy of journals and research papers.
-The tool uses metadata and confidence scores to provide insights into the credibility of journals and papers, helping users avoid predatory publishers and unreliable sources.
+The tool uses trusted metadata and confidence scores to provide insights into the credibility of journals and papers, helping users avoid predatory publishers and unreliable sources.

 ---

 ## Features

-- **Journal Validation**: Check the legitimacy of journals using their ISSN.
+- **Journal Validation**: Check the legitimacy of journals using their ISSN or name.
 - **Research Paper Validation**: Evaluate research papers using their DOI or title.
 - **Metadata Insights**: View detailed metadata for journals and papers, including publisher, citation counts, DOAJ status, and more.
 - **Confidence Scoring**: Get a confidence score (0-100%) indicating the likelihood of legitimacy.
 - **User-Friendly Interface**: Built with Streamlit for an intuitive and interactive experience.

----

 ---